Jump to the main content block

 1. On Campus Readers: Student ID cards, Staffs ID cards or other valid ID cards

-2. Off Campus Readers: ID cards applied and issued from our library
+2. External Campus Readers: ID cards applied and issued from our library

 2. If a reader wishes to authorize someone else to borrow books on their behalf, please fill out the "Proxy Borrower Authorization Application Form", and bring it with their ID card to the library while loaning books.
 The form should include the proxy borrower's name, borrowing date, and the reader's signature.